kwatmi/AndelaHomeStudy/PITCHME.md

 # AndelaHomeStudy

-##### i started Weekly progress for [Andela](https://andela.com/apply/) fellowship Home Study Material and i has been awesome  :blush: plus i  :heart: it!
+##### i started Weekly(week) progress for [Andela](https://andela.com/apply/) fellowship Home Study Material and i has been awesome  :blush: plus i  :heart: it!

 **Module 1 - Introduction to Computer Science** [downloadable](https://www.dropbox.com/sh/aqfxflt9l0fe3zo/AADCyEz6S84-heNyigGO9qo0a/Module%201%20-%20Introduction%20to%20%20Computer%20Science?dl=0)
-*Overview*:

 ---

-In this module, i was  introduced to basic computer science concepts.i covered all the areas required to get me to the point of understanding what a computer scientist does.Learning Objectives
+*Overview*:<br>In this module, i was  introduced to basic computer science concepts.i covered all the areas required to get me to the point of understanding what a computer scientist does.Learning Objectives
 By the end of this module, i was  able to understand:
 * What computer science is.
 * What a computer scientist does.